 The Cove Forest

 The cove forests of South Carolina are restricted to the northwest portion of the state, extending from the north of Westminster to north of Greenville, Jones Gap State Park, Table Rock State Park, Oconee State Park, and Caesars Head State Park all contain cove forest communities.
 For more information, view the credits or find out how to plan a trip to a cove forest.

-PLEASE NOTE: We're currently extracting content from the FLASH-BASED virtual trips for access on other devices.
-This is a work-in-progress so please feel free to continue to use the original virtual tour, but note it's for desktop use only.
+PLEASE NOTE: We have extracted content from the FLASH-BASED virtual trips for access on other devices.
+Please feel free to continue to use the original virtual tour, but note it's for desktop use only.